About the Duties Hurting Farmers

 the court responds

-OCP prevailed on its objections to a key Commission finding that, according to the Court, was “factually unsupported” and yet “undergirds the Commission’s determination across all statutory factors.”
+OCP prevailed on its objections to a key ITC finding that, according to the court, was “factually unsupported” and yet “undergirds the Commission’s determination across all statutory factors.”
+The ITC rejected the court’s reasoning and stood by their earlier findings.

 the administrative review